Two-party system: Germany

+Since the 1950s, (West) Germany had two very strong parties with results at 40+%, CDU/CSU and SPD representing center right and center left.
+Except for a short time in the 1950s, they always needed a coalition partner, which for decades was the center FDP that tipped the scales towards one or another, even changing side in mid-term, late 1982.
+This continued after the 1990 unification, when parties on the left side of the spectrum emerged, Greens and The Left, the former GDR communist party.
+With the center parties and long-time Chancellor Merkel shifting green and left in pursuit of new majorities, the opening gap on the center right was filled by AfD in the 2010s.
+Since, six parties were or are established on the federal level.
+On state level, additional parties even made it into government coalitions, FW and the new split-off BSW.

+In the 2021 German federal election, 25.7% was enough for the SPD to become strongest party, with Chancellor Scholz leading a short-lived three party coalition.
+The decline of traditional majorities showed in one constituency of Dresden, where the two strongest parties (CDU, AfD) each won 18.6% of the vote, and four others between 11% and 15%.

+In the snap 2025 German federal election, SPD dropped to third, thus the decade old two-party system was ended.
+As 14% of voters are not represented in the 21st Bundestag, the combined 45% vote share of Union and SPD is enough to form the CDU/CSU-SPD coalition of Chancellor Merz.

 Malta

 Malta is somewhat unusual in that while the electoral system is single transferable vote (STV), a form with proportional representation traditionally associated with a multi-party system, minor parties have not had much success.
 Politics is dominated between the centre-left Labour Party and the centre-right Nationalist Party, with no third parties winning seats in Parliament between 1962 and 2017 and since 2022.

 Spain

 A report in The Christian Science Monitor in 2008 suggested that Spain was moving toward a "greater two-party system" while acknowledging that Spain has many small parties.
 A 2015 article published by WashingtonPost.com written by academic Fernando Casal Bértoa noted the decline in support for the two main parties, the People's Party (PP) and the Spanish Socialist Workers' Party (PSOE) in recent years, with these two parties winning only 52 percent of the votes in that year's regional and local elections.
 He explained this as being due to the Spanish economic crisis, a series of political corruption scandals and broken campaign promises.
 He argued that the emergence of the new Citizens and Podemos parties would mean the political system would evolve into a two-bloc system, with an alliance of the PP and Citizens on the right facing a leftist coalition of PSOE, Podemos and the United Left.
 Far-right Vox party became the third largest group in the Spanish parliament in the late 2010s.